Mai Kuraki

 In 2009, Kuraki saw a revival in her popularity with the increased television appearances and the promotion.
 Her eighth studio album, Touch Me!, debuted atop in Japan, becoming her first number-one album in five years.
 Her second compilation album, All My Best (2009) topped the chart in Japan, making her one of the two artists who sent two albums at the top spot on the chart in the year.
 Her next studio albums, Future Kiss (2010) and Over the Rainbow (2012) both reached top three in Japan.
 Her third compilation album, Mai Kuraki Best 151A: Love & Hope (2014) managed to peak at number two in Japan and became the ninety-fifth best-selling album in Japan of the year.
 Her eleventh studio album, Smile (2017) sold less than her previous albums, partly due to the lack of the promotion.

 Released in 2017, the single "Togetsukyo (Kimi Omou)" peaked at number two in Japan and became the best-selling single for a solo female artist in 2017.
 The single marked Kuraki's second revival in charts, succeeded by the compilation album, Mai Kuraki x Meitantei Conan Collaboration Best 21: Shinjitsu wa Itsumo Uta ni Aru!
 (2017), which peaked at number four in Japan and charted on the year-end album chart in 2017 and 2018.
 Her twelfth and thirteenth albums, Kimi Omou: Shunkashūtō (2018) and Let's Goal!: Barairo no Jinsei (2019) were both moderate success, reaching top three in Japan.
 Her fifth compilation album, Mai Kuraki Single Collection: Chance for You was released in 2019, in celebration of her 20th anniversary.
 In 2021, Kuraki released her fourteenth studio album Unconditional Love, which peaked at number four in Japan and spawned a number-one single "Zero kara Hajimete".
+Her first extended play Forever for You was released in 2024 to commercial success, reaching number three in Japan.